 - Cook per directions on your Polenta Cornmeal package as they differ depending on coarseness (fine, medium, coarse) and type (instant, part-cooked or traditional).
 Also, depending where you live, you can find Polenta tubes/logs and you just slice them and heat them up.

-- Experiment with different types of additions to the Polenta – cheeses such as cheddar, Gorgonzola; fresh or dried herbs like thyme, or sage; instead of water you can use chicken/vegetable stock or add some milk.
+- Experiment with different types of additions to the Polenta – fresh or dried herbs like thyme, or sage; instead of water you can use chicken/vegetable stock or add some milk, some nutritional yeast for cheesy flavor without the cheese (and if you like vegan cheeses, try adding some)

-- Treat soft polenta as you would mashed potatoes – pair with veggies, meat or a combination.
+- Treat soft polenta as you would mashed potatoes – pair with veggies, proteins or a combination.
 Add variety in your diet by using Polenta in place of potatoes, rice or pasta.

 Recipe for: Polenta with Mushrooms